 Lien Tran is an award-winning social impact designer who teaches courses in interaction design and prototyping, digital design, game design, and web design.
 She also works with students and faculty across the university on collaborative, interdisciplinary projects including Miller School of Medicine, School of Education, College of Arts & Sciences, and School of Nursing and Health Studies.
 She is also co-director of the New Experience Research & Design Lab (NERDLab) based out of the Interactive Media program.

-Professor Tran is currently Associate Residential Faculty in Pearson Residential College and was a 2016 Faculty Learning Community (Office of the Provost), 2015-16 Faculty Fellow (Office of the Provost with Housing & Residential Life), and 2014-15 Engaged Faculty Fellow (Office of Civic Engagement).
+Professor Tran is currently Associate Residential Faculty in Pearson Residential College.
+Previously, she was a 2016 Faculty Learning Community (Office of the Provost), 2015-16 Faculty Fellow (Office of the Provost with Housing & Residential Life), and 2014-15 Engaged Faculty Fellow (Office of Civic Engagement).

 Professor Tran's creative research centers around humanitarian and participatory design and includes social impact games, design advocacy, and web- and print-based information design.
-Non-profit partnerships include: Open Society Foundations, United Nations, International Federation of Red Cross and Red Crescent Societies, National Police of Colombia, World Bank, Tanzania Social Action Fund (TASAF), Oxfam America, and Games for Change.
+Non-profit partnerships include: Open Society Foundations, United Nations, International Federation of Red Cross and Red Crescent Societies, National Police of Colombia, World Bank, Tanzania Social Action Fund (TASAF), Ghana Water Company Limited (GWCL), Oxfam America, and Games for Change.

 CIM 643 Intro to Systems: Designing for Interactivity